patrickzib/SFA/README.md

 // The TEASER-classifier
 TEASERClassifier t = new TEASERClassifier();

 /* The total number of time stamps S: a time stamp is a fraction of the full time series length n.
-S is typically a constant set to 20, such that a prediction will be made after every 5% of the full time series length. */
+S is typically a constant set to 20, such that a prediction will be made after every 5% of the full time series length. */ TEASERClassifier.S = 20.0;
-TEASERClassifier.STEPS = 20.0;

 Score scoreT = t.fit(trainSamples);